-It’s impossible to mention Alice Walker without thinking of The Color Purple, and with good reason—the Pulitzer and National Book Award-winning classic is a timeless story of triumph over abuse.
+It’s impossible to mention Alice Walker without thinking of her most famous book, The Color Purple, and with good reason—the Pulitzer and National Book Award-winning classic is a timeless story of triumph over abuse.
 The 1985 film adaptation starring Whoopi Goldberg was nominated for 11 Academy Awards; the musical adaptation has recently made a return to Broadway starring Jennifer Hudson; and now that musical has been adapted for the big screen.
 It's a book that continues to inspire readers today, and when Alice Walker talks about The Color Purple, people listen.

 But Alice Walker is a prolific writer, and has written other work just as worthy of celebration, including poems, essays, short fiction, and other standalone novels.
 Here are 10 must-read Alice Walker books in celebration of her extraordinary work.